stardust026/stardust026/README.md

 # Hi, I'm Steven Zhang (Chenchen Zhang) 👋

 Welcome to my GitHub!
 I'm a recent graduate with a Master's in Computer Science from Northeastern University, Vancouver.
-I love solving complex problems and have developed projects in areas like retrieval-augmented generation (RAG), data visualization, and algorithm optimization.
+I love solving complex problems and have developed projects in areas like web development, retrieval-augmented generation (RAG), data visualization, and algorithm optimization.

 ## 🚀 Personal Projects